baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

         }
     });

-And monitor request URLs in `UIWebView-webView:shouldStartLoadWithRequest:navigationType`:
+... and monitor request URLs in `UIWebView-webView:shouldStartLoadWithRequest:navigationType`:

     if ([request.URL.scheme isEqualToString:@"janrain"])
     {